buzzynz/aws-lambda-zombie-workshop/README.md

 20\.
 After creation, you should see an event source that is similar to the screenshot below:
 ![API Gateway Invoke URL](/Images/Search-Step20.png)

 21\.
+Click **enable** at right, to enable the trigger.

+22\.
 In the above step, we configured [DynamoDB Streams](http://docs.aws.amazon.com/amazondynamodb/latest/developerguide/Streams.html) to capture incoming messages on the table and trigger a Lambda function to push them to our Elasticsearch cluster.

-22\.
+23\.
 Now your messages posted in the chat from this point forward will be indexed to Elasticsearch.
 Post a few messages in the chat.
 You should be able to see that messages are being indexed in the "Indices" section for your cluster in the Elasticsearch Service console.
 ![API Gateway Invoke URL](/Images/Search-Done.png)

 **LAB 2 COMPLETE**